-In this chapter, you will learn what to do if you or someone you know is in a crisis situation and needs to contact an emergency line or call some of the integrated rescue system forces – the police, firefighters or the emergency medical service.
+In this chapter of the Prague for all website, you will learn what to do if you or someone you know is in a crisis situation and needs to contact the 112 emergency line or call some of the integrated rescue system forces – the police, firefighters or the emergency medical service.
 We will provide you with all the important telephone numbers.

 You will also find here useful tips on how to proceed if there is a threat to public safety – particularly if there is power outage, discharge of dangerous substances, if evacuation is necessary or if there is a risk of floods.